rgluys/bloc_flutter_movies/README.md

 # Movies

-Movie app project written in Dart using BloC pattern, API calls, a repository, and testing.
+Android Studio movie app project written in Dart using BloC pattern, API calls, a repository, and testing.

 # Demo